Roadside banners in Lucknow carry photos of anti-CAA 'vandals', activists outraged

 They bear photographs, names and addresses of those accused of vandalism during protests in December against the Citizenship Amendment Act.
 Some activists who figure in the posters have said they will go to court over the "public humiliation" when the charges against them are yet to be proved.

 Recovery notices have already been issued for this.
-If police get more evidence and some other people are identified, more notices will be served, the DM said.
-He said 30 days have been given in the recovery notices for their implementation.
-After this, the offenders’ property will be confiscated.
+If police get more evidence and other people are identified, more notices will be served, the DM said.
+He said the recovery notices allow a 30-days period for their implementation.
+After this, the offenders' property will be confiscated.

-In Lucknow, 50 people were identified by police as alleged rioters and were served such notices.
-After the violent protests in December, Yogi Adityanath had warned that those who took part in the vandalism will have to pay up..
+In Lucknow, around 50 people were identified by police as alleged rioters and were served such notices.
+After the violent protests in December, Adityanath had warned that those who took part in any vandalism will have to pay for the damage..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)